Doomsday argument: Self-indication assumption: The possibility of not existing at all

 One objection is that the possibility of a human existing at all depends on how many humans will ever exist (N).
-If this is a high number, then the possibility of their existing is higher than if only a few humans will ever exist.
+If this is a high number, then the possibility of their existence is higher than if only a few humans will ever exist.
 Since they do indeed exist, this is evidence that the number of humans that will ever exist is high.

 This objection, originally by Dennis Dieks (1992), is now known by Nick Bostrom's name for it: the "Self-Indication Assumption objection".
 It can be shown that some SIAs prevent any inference of N from n (the current population).

-The SIA has been defended by Matthew Adelstein, arguing that all alternatives to the SIA imply the soundness of the doomsday argument, and other even stranger conclusions.
+The SIA has been defended by Matthew Adelstein, arguing that all alternatives to the SIA imply the soundness of the doomsday argument and other even stranger conclusions.

 Caves' rebuttal

 The Bayesian argument by Carlton M. Caves states that the uniform distribution assumption is incompatible with the Copernican principle, not a consequence of it.

 Caves gives a number of examples to argue that Gott's rule is implausible.
 For instance, he says, imagine stumbling into a birthday party, about which you know nothing:

 Your friendly enquiry about the age of the celebrant elicits the reply that she is celebrating her (t_{p}=) 50th birthday.
 According to Gott, you can predict with 95% confidence that the woman will survive between [50]/39 = 1.28 years and 39[×50] = 1,950 years into the future.
-Since the wide range encompasses reasonable expectations regarding the woman's survival, it might not seem so bad, till one realizes that [Gott's rule] predicts that with probability 1/2 the woman will survive beyond 100 years old and with probability 1/3 beyond 150.
+Since the wide range encompasses reasonable expectations regarding the woman's survival, it might not seem so bad, till one realises that [Gott's rule] predicts that with probability 1/2 the woman will survive beyond 100 years old and with probability 1/3 beyond 150.
 Few of us would want to bet on the woman's survival using Gott's rule.
 (See Caves' online paper below.)

-Cave's example example exposes a weakness in J. Richard Gott's "Copernicus method" DA: it does not specify when the "Copernicus method" can be applied.
+Cave's example exposes a weakness in J. Richard Gott's "Copernicus method" DA: it does not specify when the "Copernicus method" can be applied.
 But this criticism is less effective against more refined versions of the argument.
 Epistemological refinements of Gott's argument by philosophers such as Nick Bostrom specify that:

 Knowing the absolute birth rank (n) must give no information on the total population (N).

-Careful DA variants specified with this rule aren't shown implausible by Caves' "Old Lady" example above, because the woman's age is given prior to the estimate of her lifespan.
+Careful DA variants specified with this rule aren't shown as implausible by Caves' "Old Lady" example above, because the woman's age is given prior to the estimate of her lifespan.
 Since human age gives an estimate of survival time (via actuarial tables) Caves' Birthday party age-estimate could not fall into the class of DA problems defined with this proviso.